wellyshen/use-places-autocomplete/README.md

 ## Lazily Initializing The Hook

-When loading the Google Maps Places API via a 3rd-party library, you may need to wait for the script ready before using this hook.
-However, you can lazily initialize the hook by the following ways depends on your case.
+When loading the Google Maps Places API via a 3rd-party library, you may need to wait for the script to be ready before using this hook.
+However, you can lazily initialize the hook through the following ways, depending on your usecase.

-Option 1, manually initializing the hook:
+### Option 1, manually initialize the hook:

 ```js
 import usePlacesAutocomplete from "use-places-autocomplete";